EricJ-Flatiron/params-explainer/README.md

 This helps preserve the integrity of our data while writing less code / keeping it DRY.
 We can also choose how unwanted parameters are handled: should they be filtered out or should the object be invalidated?

 More info: https://api.rubyonrails.org/classes/ActionController/Parameters.html

+### Explore
+What is the return value of cat_params above?
+How could you find out?